eu-digital-identity-wallet/eudi-docs-site/docs/Test/Wallet Application/Android.md

 You can download the application [here](https://install.appcenter.ms/orgs/eu-digital-identity-wallet/apps/eudi-reference-android/distribution_groups/eudi%20wallet%20(demo)%20public){:target="_blank"}

-For the proximity flow (see below), you will also need to download the Android Verifier app.
-More information can be found [here](https://github.com/eu-digital-identity-wallet/eudi-app-android-wallet-ui/blob/main/wiki/verifier_proximity.md){:target="_blank"}
+For the proximity flow, you will also need to download the Android Verifier app.
+More information can be found [here](../../Proximity Verifier.md)

 ## App launch